ElliottjPierce/noiz/README.md

 | overall performance   | Great       | Poor         | Great          | Good            |
 | overall noise qualaty | Good        | untested     | Ok for small domains | Ok              |

+(If you want *great* noise qualaty, use an art application like blendr.)

 ## Benchmarks

-All benchmarks are on a standard M2 Max.
+All benchmarks are on a standard M2 Max with the same build configuration recommended above.

+Each dimension's benchmarks contain roughly the same number of samples.

 ### 2D